Flights & Hotel Included

 2 Kyrgyzstan Holiday Package – Easy Terms & Conditions

-Nationals of 69 counties are not required to obtain a visa for Kyrgyzstan
+Some nationalities are not required to obtain a visa for Kyrgyzstan.

 3 Kyrgyzstan Travel Package – Choose your hotel category here